lydiaroh03/BENG183FinalPaper/Group_37_deepTools.md

 <img src="images/coverage.jpg" alt="coverage">

 **Figure 4.2: Coverage Analysis Using `plotCoverage`**
 The plots display the fraction of bases in the genome covered by sequencing reads at varying coverage depths.
 Each line represents a different BAM file (H3K4Me1, H3K4Me3, H3K27Me3, H3K9Me3) with their respective mean coverage values indicated.
-These plots help assess whether the sequencing depth is adequate or if further sequencing is required.
+These plots help tell us whether the sequencing depth is adequate or if further sequencing is required.

 ### 3) GC-Bias Check <a name="431"></a>